AdaCore/training_material/courses/rust_essentials/040_control_flow_basics/99_summary.rst

 - **Functions** and **Macros**

-    - The last expression, semicolon-less, is the function return value
+    - Last expression, semicolon-less, is the function return value
     - No overloading, no default value for parameters
     - Macros: compile-time expanded code taking variable arguments
       - always suffixed with :rust:`!`